nsidc/vagrant-vsphere/README.md

 ...
 ```

-This can be installed using the standard Vagrant methods.
+This can be installed using the standard Vagrant methods or specified in the Vagrantfile.

-After installing the dummy box, make a Vagrantfile that looks like the following:
+After creating the dummy box, make a Vagrantfile that looks like the following:

 ```
 Vagrant.configure("2") do |config|